zachwiseit/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>
-1. First step ofcourse is to log into Azure and create your virtual machines.
+1. First step of course is to log into Azure and create your virtual machines.
-   You will need to creache a "Virtual machine name" and choose a "Region".
+   You will need to create a "Virtual machine name" and choose a "Region".

 <img width="1440" alt="OST_1" src="https://github.com/user-attachments/assets/83241932-5a8c-480f-bd2c-1764de12eb34" />

 2 Scroll down to "image" and choose Windows 10 Pro.
-  Then for "Size" choose which ever option yopu like as long as the option has atleast 2 vcpus.
+  Then for "Size" choose whichever option you like as long as the option has at least 2 vcpus.

 ![image](https://github.com/user-attachments/assets/b9026065-2a61-406e-a5cb-b90806dc3da5)

-3 At the bottom of the page create a "USername", "Password", and confirm licensing before you click "Next: Disks>".
+3 At the bottom of the page create a "Username", "Password", and confirm licensing before you click "Next: Disks>".

 ![image](https://github.com/user-attachments/assets/e33d2e70-8e1b-454f-9bee-0deb33235e06)